syncfusion-content/winui-docs/winui/AutoComplete/Getting-Started.md

 ---
 layout: post
 title: Getting Started with WinUI AutoComplete | Syncfusion
-description: Learn how to get started with Syncfusion WinUI AutoComplete control, its elements, and more in here.
+description: Learn how to get started with Syncfusion WinUI AutoComplete control and its suggestion list, and more in here.
 platform: WinUI
 control: SfAutoComplete
 documentation: ug